-Julie is also the author of The Big Lie (Hot Key Books, 2015), a book about girls, protest and revolution, set in an imagined contemporary Nazi Britain.
-It was nominated for the 2016 CILIP Carnegie Medal, shortlisted for the 2016 Peters Book of the Year and Shropshire Teenage Book of the Year, and won the 2015 Sidewise Award for Alternate History.
+* The Big Lie (Hot Key, 2015; Candlewick, US, 2017), a book about girls, protest and revolution that imagines a contemporary Nazi Britain.
+It was nominated for the 2016 CILIP Carnegie Medal, shortlisted for the 2016 Peters Book of the Year and won the 2015 Sidewise Award for Alternate History.

-Support for Julie’s work has also come from the Arvon/Jerwood Mentoring Scheme where she was tutored by Maria McCann, and from Headlong theatre company, where she was a member of their first ever invitational Writers’ Group.
+Other support for Julie’s work has come from the Arvon/Jerwood Mentoring Programme where she was tutored by Maria McCann, and from Headlong theatre company, as a member of their first ever invitational Writers’ Group.
 She received funding from the K Blundell Trust in 2015/16 to conduct R&D on a new portfolio of work, and was the recipient of an Author’s Foundation grant for early work on Impossible Causes.